TJVering/EDUGraphAPI/README.md

 EDUGraphAPI  is a sample that demonstrates:

-* Link local users and Office 365 users.
-The below 2 kinds of Graph APIs will be used:
+* Linking local user accounts and Office 365 user accounts.
+* Calling Graph APIs, including:

   * [Microsoft Azure Active Directory Graph API](https://www.nuget.org/packages/Microsoft.Azure.ActiveDirectory.GraphClient/)
   * [Microsoft Graph API](https://www.nuget.org/packages/Microsoft.Graph/)

-  After link, users could use either local or Office 365 account to log into the sample web site and use the functions as usually.
+  After linking accounts, users can use either local or Office 365 accounts to log into the sample web site and use it.

 * Get and show schools/sections/teachers/students from Office 365 Education:

   * [Office 365 Schools REST API reference](https://msdn.microsoft.com/office/office365/api/school-rest-operations)

-  [Differential query](https://msdn.microsoft.com/en-us/library/azure/ad/graph/howto/azure-ad-graph-api-differential-query) will be used to sync data that are cached in local database.
+  A [Differential query](https://msdn.microsoft.com/en-us/library/azure/ad/graph/howto/azure-ad-graph-api-differential-query) is used to sync data that is cached in a local database.

-EDUGraphAPI is based on an ASP.NET MVC.
+EDUGraphAPI is based on ASP.NET MVC.
 [ASP.NET Identity](https://www.asp.net/identity) is used in this project.

 ## Documentation